Uninett/daas-apps/genomics/sparkcaller/README.md

 Spark and Scala) into a single JAR file.
 All the dependencies are handled by Maven, and the package can be built using `mvn clean package`.

+#### Dependencies
+The following dependencies are required, but not provided inside the JAR:
+* spark-core_2.11
+* scala-library 2.11.8

 ### How it works
 ![SparkCaller pipeline](img/sparkcaller_pipeline.png "How the pipeline is run using the SparkCaller")